videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/get-meeting-details.md

 # Get Meeting Details

-You have to call simple API to get meeting details.
+Use the following Rest API to get meeting details.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';